tharuraht/robocam/SETUP.md

 ### ipstack

 The location estimation feature of the system uses [ipstack geolocation API](https://ipstack.com/), which requires a personal key to be obtained (free with a signup).
 Once key is obtained, replace `ipstack.key` contents with key or a create symbolic link to a file containing the key.

+## Aliasing connecting devices
+The connected USB devices (USB camera, GPS module, Arduino) will be automatically assigned ports by the OS under the `dev` directory.
+However, the assignment is not consistent.
+Hence, the follwing devices should be aliased:
+- GPS module
+- Arduino

+The stack overflow answer [here](https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name) provides a good method to safely alias the devices.